anujdhawan/gcp-provisioning/README.md

 #### Provision New User
 This script can be used to provision a new user within your Organization's Google Admin Console.

-**WARNING:** If the requested user is a conflicting account, the script will     automatically force the user to change the email address associated with th    eir consumer account and does not provide the opportunity to migrate the exi    sting account to your organization.
+**WARNING:** If the requested user is a conflicting account, the script will automatically force the user to change the email address associated with their consumer account and does not provide the opportunity to migrate the existing account to your organization.
 Only use this script for brand new users or accounts for which you want to reclaim without migrating the associated     data to your organization.
 #### Variables
-The following variables must be set within the user_provisioning.py file prior to runtime:
+The following variables must be set within the provision_user.py file prior to runtime:

 * **admin_email -** This is the email address of a user within your domain that has the ability to view/list users and groups within the Google Admin Console for your organization.
 Your Service Account acts as this user to verify the user/group information.